 The payoff period is the amount of time it takes for you to ‘recoup’ the closing costs of your new mortgage.
 Most people determine this by figuring out the cost savings of their new mortgage, then figuring out how many months it will take for the cost savings to outweigh the closing costs.

-Of course, this doesn’t work if your mortgage ends up being higher than previously.
+Of course, this doesn’t work if your mortgage ends up being higher than before the refinance.
 In that case, you might want to consider the reasons why you’re looking into the refinance.
 Shaving a couple of years off your mortgage might sound great, but not if your monthly cash flow can’t support the new payments.